Please be patient, this site is under development…

 There are approximately 27.9 million nurses worldwide and the majority of health care providers (59%) are nurses (WHO, 2020).
 We hope that this organization will allow nurses across the globe to use our collective “power in numbers” to help each other during times of crisis and also when things are going well.
 As nurses, we individually work to improve quality of life for our patients every day.
 This organization was formed to provide an opportunity for individual nurses all across the globe to connect, share knowledge and do what we can to collectively help heal each other and the world.

 It is more important today than ever before for nurses to be able to help each other.
-Individually and collectively, we are facing crisis after crisis after crisis.
-For example:
+Individually and collectively, as we face crisis after crisis after crisis.

-Nurses and other healthcare providers are also challenged to care for the victims of violence perpetrated by human beings on other humans.
+As nurses we are also challenged to care for the victims of violence perpetrated by human beings on others.
 Such care is provided not only to the victims of violence, but extends to the survivors of those who died.
-In 2017, at least 463,821 people died of intentional homicide due to domestic violence, organized crime (including gangs) or by terrorist activities (UNODC, 2019).
 Caring for victims of senseless violence and their loved ones takes both an emotional as well of a physical toll on nurses and other healthcare providers no matter how hardened they try to be.

 In addition to the Russian invasion of Ukraine in February 2022, there are at least 26 other armed conflicts – most of which are long standing – throughout the world.
 These include civil wars (and ethnic group genocide), territorial disputes (often focused on controlling strategic resources such as oil and gas), and political instability caused by armed militias and terrorist groups (Council on Foreign Relations, 2022, February 25).